Branden Dozier

-Branden Dozier (born November 28, 1993) is an American professional football defensive back for the Toronto Argonauts of the Canadian Football League (CFL).
+Branden Dozier (born November 28, 1993) is an American professional football defensive back.
+He most recently played for the Toronto Argonauts of the Canadian Football League (CFL).
 He played college football with the UNC-Charlotte 49ers.

 Early life and college

 Dozier played running back and defensive back at Washburn Rural High School, where he earned All-City honors before graduating in 2012.
 He then played at Butler County Community College, where he garnered all-Kansas Jayhawk honors as a defensive back.
 While at UNC Charlotte, he set a single-season tackle record.